Jayita11/ANN-Classification-Customer-Churn-Prediction/README.md

 - Visualizing distributions of variables
 - Exploring relationships between variables

-The EDA process helps you gain insights into the data and make informed decisions about preprocessing steps.
+The EDA process helps to gain insights into the data and make informed decisions about preprocessing steps.

 ### Data Preprocessing